 If you want a raw look at a campus, check out Google Maps.
 A “DIY Campus Tour” will give you a feel for walking through campus, and how the areas surrounding a particular campus feel.
-To start, plot yourself at the university library, walk from there!
-It can give you a real-time view of a campus, including the more boring parts of a walk that a virtual tour online may skip over.
+To start, plot yourself at the university library, and walk from there!
+It can give you a real-time view of campus, including the more tedious parts of a walk that a virtual tour online may skip over.

-If you want a real insight into college life at a particular college, I also recommend searching “A Day in the life at ______ University” on Youtube or go to a particular university’s Youtube channel.
+If you want a real insight into college life at a particular college, I recommend searching “A Day in the life at ______ University” on Youtube or going to a particular university’s Youtube channel.
 You won’t always get the highest quality videos, but if you stick to the official videos from the colleges themselves, it can be a great resource.

 When should I take virtual tours?

 Since you are starting your journey of discovery early, there is no deadline or “perfect time” to do a virtual tour.
 I recommend looking at a few monthly campuses and taking great notes to refer back to when it is time to apply!

 This year, you will start building your list and narrowing down your applications.
 Starting your more intensive research in January or February of your junior year is a great time!
 That way, by the time summer break rolls around, hopefully, you have a list and are ready to start writing your essays.
 Have a dedicated place to take notes so you can refer back to them when deciding which offer to accept.

 In the summer before senior year and the fall of senior year, you will be writing your essays and beginning your applications, so it’s a great time to circle back to places you researched years prior.
 When you have your acceptances in the spring of your senior year, feel free to take another virtual tour of the campuses you are considering just to narrow it down.